 2.)
 What Is The Difference Between The Ownership Structures?

 One of the major differences between a REIT and a multifamily syndication investment is the ownership structure.
 When investing in a REIT, you are actually purchasing shares in the company.
-This company owns the real estate assets, REIT investors don’t own the underlying real estate.
+The company owns the real estate assets, REIT investors don’t own the underlying real estate.

-When you invest in a real estate syndication, you own a portion of real property (not shares in a company) – it’s direct property syndication.
+When you invest in a real estate syndication, you own a portion of real property – it’s direct property syndication.
 What that means is that a group of individual investors pool their capital to purchase the asset by way of an entity structure (usually a limited partnership structure or a limited liability company structure).
 They become limited partners and have direct ownership in the asset.
 This structure creates more tax advantages for the passive investor, which we will cover in a moment.

 3.)
 How Do You Invest In Each Type Of Investment?